yaraalaa0/RT2_Assignment1/README.md

 - the UserInterface node, which asks the user to start or stop the robot, and calls the service implemented in the FSM node. *(not modified from the main branch)*

-The folder action contains the definition of the custom action implemented.
+The folder action contains the definition of the custom action implemented (GoToPoint.action).
+The action request is the x, y, and theta goal position.
+The action result is a boolean flag to indicate whether the goal has been successfully reached or not.
+The action feedback at any time is the x, y, and theta current position of the robot.

 Using the above system, the robot can be stopped at anytime, without necessarily reaching the target.